AWM-SIAM Sonia Kovalevsky Lecture

 The AWM-SIAM Sonia Kovalevsky Lecture is an award and lecture series that "highlights significant contributions of women to applied or computational mathematics."
-The Association for Women in Mathematics (AWM) and the Society for Industrial and Applied Mathematics (SIAM) created the award and lecture series in 2002; the lecture is normally given each year at the SIAM Annual Meeting.
+The Association for Women in Mathematics (AWM) and the Society for Industrial and Applied Mathematics (SIAM) planned the award and lecture series in 2002 and first awarded it in 2003.
+The lecture is normally given each year at the SIAM Annual Meeting.
 Award winners receive a signed certificate from the AWM and SIAM presidents.